Introduction

 |---|---|

-| Player | Independent playback pipeline (decoder + DSP + output broadcaster).
-Identified by a caller‑supplied ID when created. |
+| Player | Independent playback pipeline (ffmpeg decoder + DSP + WebSocket broadcasters).
+You choose the ID when creating it. |

-| Track | A playable audio source (local file path or direct HTTP URL) or a page URL that must be resolved when the resolver is enabled. |
+| Track | A playable source (local path or direct HTTP URL) or a platform URL that needs resolving when the resolver is enabled. |

-| Queue | FIFO list of upcoming tracks for a player.
-Loop modes change how queue consumption behaves. |
+| Queue | FIFO list of upcoming tracks per player.
+Loop modes decide how items cycle. |

-| Resolver | Optional module that converts YouTube/Spotify/SoundCloud page URLs (or Spotify track IDs) into direct downloadable media files. |
+| Resolver | Optional module that converts YouTube/SoundCloud/Spotify URLs or ytsearch: pseudo URLs into direct audio streams. |

 | Filters / EQ | Per-player runtime DSP controls (volume + 15-band equalizer). |

-| Events | Structured messages emitted on player lifecycle changes. |
+| Events | JSON messages emitted on TrackStart, TrackEnd, QueueUpdate and LoopModeChange. |

-| Stream | Binary WebSocket channel broadcasting interleaved 16‑bit PCM frames (20ms, 960 samples * 2 channels). |
+| Stream | Binary WebSocket channel broadcasting interleaved 16-bit PCM frames (20 ms, 960 samples * 2 channels). |

 When to Use Resonix